Guide

 What you need

-- A GitHub integration in Wodby with Git and CI support.
+- For the full provider-connected flow, a GitHub integration in Wodby with Git and CI support.
 GitHub integrations use the Wodby GitHub App, so repository access is controlled during the GitHub App installation.

-- A Wodby app instance using GitHub Actions as its CI integration.
+- A Wodby app instance using GitHub Actions as its CI integration, or Custom CI when the workflow should stay outside Wodby provider API control.

 - A Wodby API key from User API keys.